We provide education, advocacy and experiences to grow local food.

 We are leaders in a community where all people can grow and enjoy healthy, local food.

-Community Crops currently has six full-time staff positions, one part-time positions, four AmeriCorps members, and numerous volunteers who help with our projects, as well as a great group of farmers and gardeners who participate in the program.
+Community Crops currently has six full-time staff positions, one part-time position, three AmeriCorps members, and numerous volunteers who help with our projects, in addition to the many farmers and gardeners who participate in the program.

 “If we can continue to inspire people to grow food in their community,

 we really have an opportunity to change the culture in the United States and change behavior.”

 Crops is funded by a number of local and national funding sources including: